VeryLazyBoy/addressbook-level1/README.md

 Format: `list`

-#### Sorting all persons and list them in alphabetical order: `list`
+#### Sorting all persons and list them in alphabetical order

-> Shows a list of persons, as an indexed list, in the order they were added to the address book, oldest first.
+> Shows a list of persons, as an indexed list, in alphabetical order.

 Format: `sort`